KEY RULES FOR 2024 SEASON ANSWERED :

 2) SPORTSMANSHIP - Any contestant who displays poor sportsmanship and/or misconduct and/or violates these rules and/or violates the state fishing laws or lake rules may be disqualified and/or excluded from membership in Wisconsin Elite Series.
 This includes conduct on and off the water including improper fishing techniques, illegal fishing techniques, misconduct in and around the host facilities for any event including hotels, casinos, retail establishments, etc. Misconduct is a bad reflection on organized fishing and Wisconsin Elite Series.
 Misconduct may be deemed as an infraction of our sportsmanship rule and is grounds for disqualification from any event and/or exclusion from membership in Wisconsin Elite Series.
 Any angler who engages in improper or illegal fishing techniques, either during a competition or not, may be disqualified from any event and/or excluded from membership in Wisconsin Elite Series.
 Wisconsin Elite Series shall make the determination as to any sportsmanship, improper fishing techniques and/or misconduct issue.
 Wisconsin Elite Series reserves the right to refuse membership in Wisconsin Elite Series to anyone.

 3) PARTICIPATION AND ELIGIBILITY - Participation is open to all members of Wisconsin Elite Series.
 (You MUST fish or lock in spot, MINIMUM of 2 events for 2023 bass events, in order to fish.)
 Membership in Wisconsin Elite Series is open to everyone.
 Wisconsin Elite Series can be fished as a TEAM or SOLO.
 You are allowed 1 sub partner per season, however NO subs for the championship.
 Wisconsin Elite Series reserves the right to refuse membership, and to refuse participation in Wisconsin Elite Series events to anyone.
-Cancellations within 24 hours of the tournament, will NOT be refunded.
+In order to be in ''early boat DRAW'' you must be locked into or PAID for minimum of 4 events.
+Cancellations within 7 days of the tournament, will NOT be refunded.
 Any angler unwilling to provide accurate address and/or social security # information may be denied membership.
 At least one (1) partner of each team shall be 18 years of age or older.
 Those anglers under the age of 18 years must have written consent of parent or guardian.
 No one under the age of 18 may fish alone without special provisions.
 A “Team” consists of two anglers.
 One member may fish alone at any Wisconsin Elite Series event.
 (Team or Singles is allowed)

 4) BOAT/ENGINE REGULATIONS (TEAM TOURNAMENTS) - There is no minimum length or minimum horsepower requirements to compete in Wisconsin Elite Series Tournaments.
 No airboats or similar vessels may be used.
 This restriction is to limit access to water not accessible by “conventional bass boat” style vessels.
 Other Wisconsin Elite Series tournaments will specify any specific requirements.
 Horsepower shall not exceed the horsepower rating for that boat or the U.S. Coast Guard rating plate attached to the boat by the manufacturer.
 Each boat must contain all required U.S. Coast Guard safety equipment.
 Boats must contain a properly aerated or recirculating live well to maintain alive a team limit catch of fish.
 Ice chests with an aerator is acceptable upon approval of the tournament director.
 Any vessel deemed “unsuitable” by a Tournament Director will not be allowed to participate in that event.